|Date:||Sunday, May 4, 2014|

 All finishing participants will receive a finishers medal.

-- Cash awards are based on gun time not chip time.
+- Age category awards are based on chip time not gun time.

 - Overall and Master category winners are not eligible for age group awards.